 “Liang’s version of ‘Romeo and Juliet’ is masterful work.”

 Once in love with the beautiful Rosaline, nothing else matters to Romeo after seeing Juliet for the first time.
 Romeo is forced to put his love for Juliet to the test when he is banished from Verona due to a long-standing feud between their families, the Montagues and Capulets.

 The only daughter of Lady and Lord Capulet, young Juliet is unhappily engaged to Paris, a kinsman of the Prince.
 Going against her parents’ wishes, Juliet elopes with her true love, Romeo as she becomes willing to protect their love at any cost.

 A skeptic, Mercutio is one of Romeo’s closest friend.
 Puzzled when Romeo refuses to accept Tybalt’s duel, Mercutio takes his friend’s place, resulting in a tragic chain of events.

-In a recent episode of BalletMet’s Director’s Point of View, Edwaard Liang discusses how it feels to bring his production to Columbus.
+In an episode of BalletMet’s Director’s Point of View from 2017, Edwaard Liang discusses how it feels to bring his production to Columbus.